How to do a Simple Mid-year Homeschool Assessment

 • Do you need to add more activities or experiments to your science to help your students grasp a concept?
 Put away the science textbooks and read some REAL books.
 Especially books with experiments and activities that demonstrate science concepts.

-• How about making history more real by incorporating more excellent children’s historical fiction into their studies?
+• How about making history more real by incorporating more excellent children’s historical fiction into your kids’ studies?
 Even better?
 Try a literature-based curriculum for a more interesting and effective alternative to textbooks.

 • Or maybe your kids would enjoy more high-interest, hands-on activities in their schooling.
 (This is especially good for kinesthetic learners.)
 Activities such as cooking meals from Africa or Australia would dovetail with your history or geography studies.
 Or having your kids dramatize a scene from a beloved read-aloud.
 Or work as a group to throw an authentic Middle Ages banquet.